rajive/doma/doc/BestPractices.md

   polices will apply to endpoints created in code (i.e. not defined a priori in XML App Creation).

+- topic_filter should use a wild card so that the policy applies to the DataReader(s) for the base topic name and a derived content filtered topic.
+  The content filtered topic name should thus derive from the base topic name.
+For example: "MyTopic/filtered" would name a content filtered topic, and a topic_filter="MyTopic*" would apply to both "MyTopic" and "MyTopic/filtered" DataReaders.

 - To define service qos profile in `ServiceQosLib`, extend profiles from `EndpointQosLib` and use `topic filters` for each topic used by the service.
 This avoids duplication and ensures a compact qos specification.